Harriet Hudson: Club and state rowing

 In Sydney Rowing Club colours Hudson contested and won all three U19 Australian national titles in the sculling boat classes at the 2016 Australian Rowing Championships.
-In 2017 she raced in the open class placing 2nd in the double-scull and winning her first senior national title in a composite quad scull with her national training partners.
+In 2017 she placed 2nd in the double sculls and winning her first senior national title in a composite quad scull with her national training partners.
 In 2018 she again placed in both the double and the quad at the Australian championships.
 In 2019 she contested all three national sculling titles in the U23 age division in her campaign for selection for the U23 World Championships.
 She won the double-scull national title with Giorgia Patten.

 In 2021 Hudson won her second Australian senior national title in a composite quad with her Australian representative teammates Meredith, Cronin and Thompson.
-At the Australian Rowing Championships in 2022 she won another national title - the open women's coxed eight - in a composite Australian selection crew.
+At the Australian Rowing Championships in 2022 she won another national title – the women's eight – in a composite Australian selection crew.

 International representative rowing

 Hudson made her Australian representative debut at the 2016 World Junior Rowing Championships in Rotterdam where she raced in the single scull to a sixth-place finish.
 In 2017 she was selected in the Australian U23 quad scull with Rowena Meredith, Caitlin Cronin and Genevieve Horton and raced to a silver medal at the World Rowing U23 Championships in Plovdiv, Bulgaria.

 In 2018 Hudson and Ria Thompson raced at the World Rowing Cup III as a double-scull finishing 12th overall, two weeks later they rowed at the World U23 Rowing Championships in Poznan for a fifth-place finish.
 In 2019 Hudson teamed up with Patten and trained in Western Australia under coach Rhett Ayliffe.
 They were selected to row Australia's double-scull at the U23 World Championships in Sarasota-Bradenton where they won a silver medal behind Greece.